University Teachers for Human Rights (Jaffna)

 The hypocrisy about our state institutions has to stop and the fact has to be faced that there has now been a long history of justice being out of the reach especially of minorities even for sensational crimes that draw world attention.

-without great pain that we appeal to the outside world for justice.
+It is not without great pain that we appeal to the outside

 The five students were killed by STF assassins amidst a naval security cordon and hundreds of witnesses, who were part of a captive audience.
 That was on 2nd January 2006, more than two years ago.
 The ACF killings followed seven months later on 4th August 2006.
 These make up 22 deaths among thousands who have died by violence during the past 26 months.
 The stories of thousands of young dying and maimed in the Vanni, having been forced to fight for the LTTE against their will, remain a closed book until perchance a plaintive unsent letter is recovered from a dead cadre.